escofresco/makeschool_fsp2_contractor/proposal.md

 ------------
-The following the previous project idea, which I still plan to do at some other time.
+Below is the previous project idea, which I'm saving for later.
 # metapi

 This project has two parts.